bumpybox/Tapp/README.md

 Everything are very much a work-in-progress.

+## Install
+Run Tapp/install.py, and follow on screen instructions.

 ## Documentation

 You can find all the documentation for the Tapp tools here: https://github.com/Bumpybox/Tapp/wiki/Documentation